Gail Karp: Private life

 Karp is married to Rabbi Henry Karp, rabbi emeritus of Temple Emanuel in Davenport.
 They have three children.
 According to Henry Karp, he and Gail Posner Karp were the first Rabbi-Cantor clergy couple to become engaged and married during their seminary studies at HUC (1973–1978).

-Fund Development
+Fund development

-Shortly after the initial diagnosis of her son, Karp expanded her efforts to include improving the quality of life for all persons with autism (and, as time progressed, persons who experience disabilities with both related and disparate diagnoses).
-The skills she developed as a Jewish cultural arts event initiator and organizational leader of volunteer organizations enabled her to transition seamlessly into the fundraising profession.
-Karp had been affiliated with the Association of Fundraising Professionals (including service as a Chapter President) and met the requirements for a professional designation as a Certified Fundraising Professional (CFRE) in 2000.
-Additional certification included a Grant Professional Credential (GPC).
+Shortly after the initial diagnosis of her son, Karp started attempting to improve the quality of life for all persons with autism (and, as time progressed, persons who experience disabilities with both related and disparate diagnoses).
+She entered the fundraising profession, and qualified as a Certified Fundraising Professional (CFRE) in 2000, and for a Grant Professional Credential (GPC).

-Other professional memberships have included The Partnership for Philanthropic Planning (formerly the National Committee for Planned Giving, where she served as a local council past president) and the American Conference of Cantors (both as a past board member and as a member on numerous committees).
+Other professional memberships included The Partnership for Philanthropic Planning (formerly the National Committee for Planned Giving, where she served as a local council past president) and the American Conference of Cantors (as a past board member and a member of committees).